 Litigation includes depositions, the discovery process, and further chances for the insurance company to settle.
 If an agreement cannot be reached, your case will proceed to trial.

-Our attorneys are experienced, aggressive trial attorneys who have taken more than 150 cases to trial (combined).
-If you’d like to consult with one of our car accident attorneys in New Port Richey, call us at 1-727-228-6437 or submit our contact form (see the right side of this webpage).
+Our attorneys are experienced, aggressive trial attorneys who have taken more than 150 personal injury cases to trial (combined).
+If you’d like to consult with one of our car accident lawyers in New Port Richey, call us at 1-727-228-6437 or submit our contact form (see the right side of this webpage).

 Definitions Of The Law

 Your medical treatment and corresponding medical bills are the greatest evidence available to your New Port Richey car accident attorney when settling your Pasco car accident claim.
-Your car accident lawyer will work with your medical providers to ensure that all the necessary documentation, reports, and conclusions are gathered to be utilized in settlement negotiations.
+Your New Port Richey car accident lawyers will work with your medical providers to ensure that all the necessary documentation, reports, and conclusions are gathered to be utilized in settlement negotiations.

 Liability: To recover money from the at-fault party’s auto insurance policy or the uninsured motorist coverage portion of your auto insurance policy, your New Port Richey car accident attorney must establish liability.
 That means that your lawyer must establish that you were the victim of another person’s negligence.